The Magic of Water

 If you ask a chemist what happens to water when it escapes as steam from a boiling kettle, they will tell you that it turns into vapour.
 This only begs the question: what is water vapour?
 Ten to one the answer you will get to that question is that water vapour is invisible.
 Please don't tell us that when you see a cloud, fog, or mist, these are water vapour, for they are not.
 What you see are tiny droplets of liquid water, not water vapour.
 So where has it gone?
 Science says it has entered a gaseous state.
 Occult science teaches that it has passed from the objective to the subjective plane.
 Science only knows of three states of matter, the solid, the liquid and the gaseous, whereas occult science knows of seven, the higher four states all being differentiations of Aether.
 The higher the state, the more freedom the individual atoms of a water molecule have.

 Science has an inkling of this law but so far has not realised its implications.
 Chemists now know that solid water typically has four hydrogen bonds around each molecule.
-The difference in the liquid form is that, at a given time, approximately 10 percent of the hydrogen bonds are broken.
+The difference in the liquid form is that, at a given time, approximately 10 per cent of the hydrogen bonds are broken.
 Some scientists now believe that water may adopt a new structure when ice melts, in which a molecule essentially grabs on to only two of its neighbours.
-At room temperature, 80 percent of water molecules are in this state, while the rest have the traditional four hydrogen bonds.
+At room temperature, 80 per cent of water molecules are in this state, while the rest have the traditional four hydrogen bonds.
 The implication of this new theory is that liquid water may be made up mostly of such interconnected chains, as opposed to the tighter network of solitary tetrahedrons we discussed earlier.
-This leads us to one of the most puzzling properties of water: its propensity to form what are known as 'clusters'.
+This leads us to one of the most puzzling properties of water: its propensity to form what are known as 'clusters,' first discovered in the 1960s.

 Science does not know why water clusters in this way, any more than it knows why galaxies cluster in the way they do, but occult science does, and the answer is intelligence.
 Now, this does not mean that your martini is a thinking entity, but it does mean that water has the ability to respond intelligently to the forces acting upon it and the changing conditions it encounters.
 Remember what we said earlier when we drew the analogy between an atom and a solar system.
 Both are subject to the same universal laws and these laws are set in motion by intelligent beings of all kinds, from the lowest elementals to the Logoi who rule the vast galaxies we see through our telescopes.
 It is the innate intelligence within atoms, molecules and cells which allows them to respond in the ways that are so puzzling to scientists.
 When these same scientists lament that "bugs are fighting back", that is just what they are doing.
 But so long as science clings to its mechanistic theories of matter it will continue to lose this battle, just as it will never understand why water does the strange things it does.